LavamasterYT/cvp/README.md

 ### Other Linux Distros
 Other distros are going to be different, but here is the gist:
 - Install gcc, make, and pkg-config
-- Install the FFmpeg libraries (libavcodec, libavformat, libavutil, libswscale)
+- Install the necessary libraries (libavcodec, libavformat, libavutil, libswscale, libmpv, mpv, ffmpeg)
 - Build using make

 ### macOS